A Return to the Tangible: Why a new generation of students is rebelling against some technologies to embrace real connections

 “The library should be a welcoming place for everyone and should invite use by students and even by the community, and the way you do that is by creating a space that people want to come to,” Gardner said.

-“When it came, we displayed it on the shelf with the title and cover facing out, and we couldn’t keep it on the shelves,” Gardner said.
+“When it came, we displayed it on the shelf with the title and cover facing out, and it checked right out!”
+Gardner said.
 “It was constantly being checked out.
-Gen Alpha and Gen Z are our largest audience for our fiction reading public.
-Students tell us screens are for work, and books are for pleasure.
-I never thought buying fiction collections at a college library would be a concern, but it’s been a pleasant surprise.
+Gen Alpha and Gen Z are big into books; just check out #BookTok on TikTok.
+Students tell us screens are for work, and books are for pleasure.”

 The Generation Gap

-“It conforms to the scientific nomenclature of using the Greek alphabet instead of the Latin alphabet, and there was no point in going back to A, after all, they are the first generation born fully into the 21st century,” McCrindle found in his theory.
+“It conforms to the scientific nomenclature of using the Greek alphabet instead of the Latin alphabet and there was no point in going back to A, after all they are the first generation born fully into the 21st century,” McCrindle found in his theory.

 However, theory and practice are two different beasts as it turns out.
 Gen Alpha is, in fact, trending to more traditional means of recreation.
 Screen time is limited to learning and to social media exposure.
 Late Gen Z and early Gen Alpha are craving real-time experiences – from books to vinyl albums, to board games and outdoor activities.